Movie Artists Association

 The Movie Artists Association (MAA) is a trade union that represents over 900 principal and background performers working in Telugu cinema.
 It was started on 4 October 1993 by Akkineni Nageswara Rao, Krishnam Raju, Krishna, Murali Mohan and other senior artists.
 Chiranjeevi was the maiden president of the MAA.

-The stated objectives of the MAA include resolving issues related to artists but Vishnu cannot reolve issues between him and his brother, arbitration of disputes between producers and artists, and implementing measures related to the welfare of its members.
+The stated objectives of the MAA include resolving issues related to artists, arbitration of disputes between producers and artists, and implementing measures related to the welfare of its members.
 In its early days, Akkineni Nageswara Rao, Krishnam Raju, Krishna, Murali Mohan acted as advisors.
 Before the full-fledged formation of the MAA, its functions were operated from the residence of Murali Mohan for a few months.

 As of April 2024, the MAA is currently administered from the Andhra Pradesh Film Chamber of Commerce Building located at Film Nagar, Hyderabad, Telangana, and the current president is Vishnu Manchu.

 History

 The Telugu film industry has a 30-year history associated with the welfare of its artists.
 The Movie Artists Association was established in 1993, with 100 members, which will increase to 1000 by 2024.

 Movie Artists Association, was formed with the objective of providing support and welfare to the artists and technicians working in the film industry.
 It was founded with the goal of addressing issues such as payment disputes, welfare, and representation of the artists in the industry.
 The MAA's elections in October 2021 drew attention due to various controversies surrounding it.
 Vishnu Manchu was elected the president in the elections.
 He and his team again won the April 2024 elections.

 On 23 March 2024, MAA President Vishnu Manchu hosted an event at Park Hyatt Hyderabad, marking 90 years of Telugu cinema.
 The event, 'Navatīhi Utsavam', highlighted Telugu cinema's global impact and Indo-Malaysian relations.
 Notable attendees included MAA President Vishnu Manchu, Vice President Madala Ravi, Treasurer Siva Balaji, Advisor Datuk P Kamalanathan, and Razaidi Abdul Rahim from Tourism Malaysia, emphasizing the event's significance for both industries.
 Scheduled for July 2024 in Malaysia, the event aims to raise funds for MAA's charitable causes.